pikulev/markdownAttrs-loader/README.md

 markdownattrs-loader
 ===============

-markdownattrs-loader for webpack using [markdown-it-attrs](https://github.com/arve0/markdown-it-attrs) based on [markdown-it](https://github.com/markdown-it/markdown-it).
+markdownattrs-loader for webpack using [markdown-it-attrs](https://github.com/arve0/markdown-it-attrs) based on [markdown-it](https://github.com/markdown-it/markdown-it) that allows you to set classes, identifiers and attributes to your markdown.

 ## Setup